chrilars/arch-bspwm-dot-files/README.md

 - File explorer: Nautilus
 - Document viewer: zathura

 (Inspired by [cybi00000](https://github.com/cybi00000/Normie-rice)'s rice.
-I did most of the config on my own, but I did take his rofi config)
+I did most of the config on my own, but I did take their rofi config and wallpaper)